synnefos/pyparaspace/README.md

 released on PyPi with Python wheel packages that make it convenient to use `paraspace` without needing to set up Rust and C++ compilers and tools.
-Through the `z3-sys` package's static link option, we get the whole planner, including the Z3 solver, copmiled
+Through the `z3-sys` package's static link option, we get the whole planner, including the Z3 solver, statically linked.
+This greatly increases the convenience for users of the library.

 Windows and Manylinux platforms are currently supported.